Best spring cleaning washer and dryer deals in 2023

 Looking for a wallet-friendly washer and dryer?
 The CBS Essentials experts have found the best spring cleaning washer and dryer deals that you can shop right now.
 Our team has searched the internet to find discounted prices on top-rated laundry appliances.
 All of these washing machines and electric dryers have a four-star rating or better and include tons of positive reviews.

 It's a great time invest in a new washer and dryer.
-We've found spring cleaning deals on laundry appliances from Samsung, LG, Bosch, Maytag and many more.
+We've found spring cleaning deals on laundry appliances from LG, Bosch, Maytag and many more.
+Samsung has also slashed the prices on many washers and dryers during the brand's Discover Samsung spring sales event.

 LG smart Wi-Fi enabled front load washer with TurboWash and Built-In Intelligence, $1,199 (regularly $1,649)